Ganasist/estree-utils/README.md

-# ast-utils-esprima
+# ast-esprima-utils

 A utility library for parsing Esprima AST's.
 Written and intended to be used in a functional programming style.

 ## Getting Started